leila-saghar/sparkify-datalake/README.md

     In this project an ETL pipeline has been built to extract their data from S3, process them using Spark, and load the data back into S3 as a set of dimensional tables.
 This will allow their analytics team to continue finding insights in what songs their users are listening to.</p>

 ## Project Structure
-*dl.cfg* this files contains your AWS credential, currently has empty value for your AWS Secret Key and value, please set the right value before running the project
+**dl.cfg** this files contains your AWS credential, currently has empty value for your AWS Secret Key and value, please set the right value before running the project
-*etl.py* the etl pipeline that extracts songs and log data from s3, transform them using Spark and loads them in Fact and dimension tables in S3 in Parquet format/
+**etl.py** the etl pipeline that extracts songs and log data from s3, transform them using Spark and loads them in Fact and dimension tables in S3 in Parquet format/
-*README.md* contains what you need to know about the project
+**README.md* contains what you need to know about the project

 ## Source Data:
-Song data: s3://udacity-dend/song_data
+**Song data**: s3://udacity-dend/song_data
-Log data: s3://udacity-dend/log_data
+**Log data**: s3://udacity-dend/log_data

 ##### example of Song data:
 {"num_songs": 1, "artist_id": "ARJIE2Y1187B994AB7", "artist_latitude": null, "artist_longitude": null, "artist_location": "", "artist_name": "Line Renaud", "song_id": "SOUPIRU12A6D4FA1E1", "title": "Der Kleine Dompfaff", "duration": 152.92036, "year": 0}